dmtrs/yii-aws-sqs/README.markdown

 2. [Amazon sdk for php](https://github.com/amazonwebservices/aws-sdk-for-php)

 ##Installation
+1. Get a copy extensions on your codebase, preferably added a git submodule with the following way:

+        $ git submodule add https://github.com/dmtrs/yii-aws-sqs.git extensions/yii-aws-sqs

-1. Copy file under extensions ( or folder of your choice ) and import it in your config file
+2. Copy file under extensions ( or folder of your choice ) and import it in your config file

 ``` php
 <?php